gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 them than I had hoped."

 "So what do we do?"
 Erileine asked.
-She had stopped counting after forty---there didn't seem to be any point knowing exactly how hopeless their mission was.
+She had stopped counting after forty—there didn't seem to be any point knowing exactly how hopeless their mission was.

 Razi pointed at the square tunnel mouth that the sedan chair had come through.  "*La*, if the magician came from Forecastle, then perhaps the stone will come the same route.
-If we are careful, we could move closer---see there, the statue that looks like a sand miser wrestling an octopus?
+If we are careful, we could move closer—see there, the statue that looks like a sand miser wrestling an octopus?
 We could hide behind that to wait for it."

 "And then?"
 Vurt asked.
 Razi just shrugged.